spike/CompetitiveProgramming/resources/README.md

 ### For Mock Interviews

-I recommend you do the free peer-to-peer interviews on https://pramp.com

-They have good prepared problems, but they only have 36 problems.
+I recommend you do the free peer-to-peer interviews on https://pramp.com They have good prepared problems, but they only have 36 problems. (since I've made that recommendation, that site has been acquired by Exponent, but the peer-to-peer interviews are still free and they seem to be adding problems)

 Also, you can use our [meetup](https://www.meetup.com/bayareaalgorithms) discord server to find mock interview partners or study partners.